ETM2097/Advent-of-Code-2025/AoC7/Readme.md

 Another possible approach could have been to use a brute-force simulation of all possible ray paths, but this would have been inefficient for larger grids.

 ## Conclusions
-Today's challenge gave us a great opportunity to implement and utilize the advanced structures that we have studied at class.
-We chose to implement a `Graph` structure to represent the conections between the cells of the grid and a custom `HashMap` to optimize our dynamic programming solution.
-And we implemented various resolutions, two with just dynamic programming and two with graphs, in order to prove that one problem has not only one solution.
+Today's challenge gave us a great opportunity to implement and utilize the advanced structures that we have studied in class.
+We chose to present the dynamic programming solution as it proved to be the most efficient and practical for this challenge.
+By leveraging our custom `HashMap`, we were able to optimize the solution significantly, showcasing our ability to combine theoretical knowledge with practical implementation.
+This solution highlights the power of dynamic programming in solving complex grid-based problems efficiently.

-We are quite happy of the final result that we got on today's challenge because we got a strong example in order to show all our abilitites on data structures and algorithms.
+Additionally, we also explored graph-based solutions, which provided valuable insights into alternative approaches.
+While not as efficient for this specific challenge, the graph implementations allowed us to deepen our understanding of BFS and DFS algorithms and their applications in grid traversal problems.
+This learning will undoubtedly be beneficial for tackling future challenges involving complex graph structures (Day 11).

 ## Authors
 - Enric Talens (Group Leader, Implementer and Documentation Writer)